-5.04 HEARINGS
+5.08 HEARINGS

 The Commission may itself hear an appeal, or may delegate its powers to hear an appeal, in whole or in part, to a Hearing Officer or to the Office of the Hearing Examiner of the City of Seattle, subject to review by the Commission.
+Hearings shall be conducted and concluded in a timely manner and at all stages of the appeal process parties shall make a good faith effort to avoid delays.

-5.04.1 WHEN THE COMMISSION CONDUCTS THE HEARING
+5.08.1 WHEN THE COMMISSION CONDUCTS THE HEARING

-The Commission may designate one member to serve as Presiding Officer for the case.
-The Presiding Officer shall rule on all pre-trial matters.
+The Commission may designate one member to serve as the Presiding Officer for the case.
+The Presiding Officer shall rule on all pre-hearing matters.
 If the Commission does not designate a Presiding Officer for a case, the Chair shall serve as Presiding Officer.

-5.04.2 WHEN A HEARING OFFICER OR THE OFFICE OF THE HEARING EXAMINER CONDUCTS THE HEARING
+5.08.2 WHEN A HEARING OFFICER OR THE OFFICE OF THE HEARING EXAMINER CONDUCTS THE HEARING